How to properly store your e-bike for winter

 The days of summer are over and a brisk fall has flown by.
 If you are not a hardcore E-bike commuter chances are you are probably going to park your E-bike for the winter.
 Since an E-bike is generally more expensive than conventional bikes, a few extra practices should be done to store your E-bike properly for winter.

-There are three main things to consider when storing your E-bike for the winter.
+There are three main things to consider when storing your Electric-bike for the winter.
 First give it a good cleaning and make sure it is good and dry.
 Clean grease and oil key components like the chain and cassette.
 Make sure the battery is only charged to about 60% for storage and check your battery over the winter, if the charge drops, recharge battery to about 60%.
 Bring your E-bike inside to a warm temperatures is ideal but If you are forced to park your bike in an outside shed or garage that will go below freezing temperatures be sure to bring the battery inside to stay warm for the winter You could permanently damage the battery if you let it freeze for the winter and greatly reduce its overall life.

 In this post "How to properly store your E-bike for winter", I will further explain the steps to help you keep your E-bike in top shape for spring.